-Newman Scholars in Chinese Studies
+Newman Scholars in China Studies

-To reward Oklahoma high school seniors who have studied Chinese, and encourage them to continue their study of China at OU, the OU Institute for US-China Issues announces a $2,000 scholarship competition, the Newman Scholars in Chinese Studies.
+To reward Oklahoma high school seniors who have studied Chinese, and encourage them to continue their study of China at OU, the OU Institute for US-China Issues announces a $2,000 scholarship competition, the Newman Scholars in China Studies.

 Newman Scholars will receive $1,000 in their OU bursars account upon enrollment in a single Chinese class their freshman year.
 Should they choose to study abroad in the Chinese speaking world their sophomore or junior years, they will receive another $1,000 in their OU bursars account.

 Newman Scholars will also have special access to Institute programming, such as meeting with the Chinese and American diplomats who attend the US-China Diplomatic Dialogue, Chinese writers and literary experts involved in the Newman Prize for Chinese Literature, and attending monthly China faculty lunch talks.

 Application Information.
 Two steps: